 Pros: The largest partition and file sizes it supportted are nearly unlimited by today's standards.

-Cons: It is not compatible with older operating systems.
+Cons: exFAT file system is not compatible with older operating systems.
 We must have macOS 10.6.5 or newer, and PC need to be Windows Vista SP1, Windows 7 or newer.

 As most users have upgraded operating system, it is actually quite easy to meet to lowest operating system requirements of exFAT.
 So exFAT can be a very good option to share external hard drive between macOS and Windows.

-Pros: It is the default file system on Windows and has faster transfer speed, better performance than FAT32 and exFAT.
+Pros: It is the default file system on Windows and has faster writing and transfering speed, better performance than FAT32 and exFAT.

 Cons: By default, NTFS is read-only on macOS.

 Actually, we can enable NTFS write support on macOS only with simple method.
 So read-only can't be a reason for us to give up using NTFS, especially when we have high requirements on transfer speed and performance of drives.
-This passage will offer easy methods to enable NTFS write support on macOS.
+Keep reading, you'll learn how to enable NTFS write support on macOS.

 How to format external hard drive for Mac and PC on Windows?

-On Windows computer, we can follow the steps below to format an external hard drive for both Mac and PC.
+On Windows computers, we can follow the steps below to format an external hard drive for both Mac and PC.
+It could be a Seagate Backup Plus, WD My Passport, or Sandisk SD memory card, etc.

 1. Go to Computer (or My Computer on Windows XP).